Last Updated on October 5, 2022

-On Basse Terre, La Soufriere (almost 5,000 feet high,) houses the elegant 74,000-acre Parc National featuring waterfall-fed swimming pools and gardens.
+On Basse Terre, La Soufriere (almost 5,000 feet high) is also home to the elegant 74,000-acre Parc National featuring waterfall-fed swimming pools and gardens.
 Pointe-a-Pitre is the island’s port on Grande Terre.

 Tours include a chance at kayaking and snorkeling, and a bus tour to beautiful Carbet Falls.

 Costa Mediterranea docks in Dutch St. Maarten, the smallest land mass in the world housing two governments: French and Dutch.